CryptominerPaul/P2B_trading_bot/README.md

 2. Wash Trading
 3. Info (Balances, Markets, Market Depth{bids & asks})

-You will need two files to run bot
+You will need two files to run the bot

 1. Make a directory for the files for the bot
 ```